Next-generation electromagnetic devices

-Elmworks is developing additive manufacturing for electric motors, the single largest user of electricity in the U.S. and a critical component in decarbonized infrastructure.
-This technology can transform the design and manufacturing of electromagnetics from a dark art to a turnkey process and produce motors with increased performance at lower cost.
+Elmworks is developing additive manufacturing that can replace coil winding in the production of critical clean energy technologies like electric motors, wireless chargers, and next generation power converters.
+This technology can transform the design and manufacturing of electromagnetics from a dark art to a turnkey process and produce devices with increased performance at lower cost.

 Elmworks is supported by a grant from the National Science Foundation's Small Business Innovation Research program.
 This program focuses on high-risk, high-impact technologies, helping startups and small businesses transform their ideas into marketable products and services.